SystemsApproach/private5g/ran.rst

     O-RAN compliant RAN Intelligent Controller (RIC) built by adapting and extending ONOS.

-.. sidebar:: O-RAN Alliance

-   3GPP (3rd Generation Partnership Project) has been responsible for standardizing the mobile cellular network ever since 3G, and O-RAN (Open-RAN Alliance) is a consortium of mobile network operators defining an SDN-based implementation strategy for 5G.

-   If you are wondering why there is an O-RAN Alliance in the first place, given that 3GPP is already the standardization body responsible for interoperability across the global cellular network, the answer is that over time 3GPP has become a vendor-dominated organization.
-O-RAN was created more recently by network operators (AT&T and China Mobile were the founding members), with the goal of catalyzing a software-based implementation that breaks the vendor lock-in dominating today’s marketplace.

-   To be more specific, 3GPP defined the possible RAN split points, and O-RAN is specifying (and codifying) the corresponding interfaces.
-The E2 interface in particular, which is architected around the idea of supporting different Service Models, is central to this strategy.
-Whether the operators will be successful in their ultimate goal is yet to be seen.

-Specifically, the ONOS-based RIC includes a Topology Service to keep track of the fixed RAN infrastructure, a Control Service to track and control the mobile devices, and a Configuration Service to manage RAN-wide configuration state.
-All three of these services take advantage of a scalable Key/Value Store.
+Specifically, the ONOS-based RIC includes a Topology Service to keep track of the fixed RAN infrastructure, a Device Service to track and control the mobile devices, and a Configuration Service to manage RAN-wide configuration state.
+All three of these services are implemented as Kubernetes-based microservices, and take advantage of a scalable Key/Value Store.

 Returning to the three interfaces called out in :numref:`Figure %s
-<fig-ric>`, each serves a purpose similar to the interfaces described
-in earlier chapters.
-The first two, **A1** and **E2**, are well on their way to being standardized by O-RAN.
-The third, denoted **xApp SDK** in :numref:`Figure %s <fig-ric>`, is specific to the ONOS-based implementation (and similar in spirit to Flow Objectives), although the O-RAN has a long-term goal of converging on a unified API (and corresponding SDK).
+<fig-ric>`, the first two (**A1** and **E2**) are based on
+pre-existing 3GPP standards, with the O-RAN well on its way to defining standardized extensions.
+The third, denoted **xApp SDK** in :numref:`Figure %s <fig-ric>`, is specific to the ONOS-based implementation.
+The O-RAN is using it to inform a convergence on a unified API (and corresponding SDK) for building RIC-agnostic xApps.

 The A1 interface provides a means for the mobile operator's management plane—typically called the *OSS/BSS (Operations Support System / Business Support System)* in the Telco world—to configure the RAN.
 We have not discussed the Telco OSS/BSS up to this point, but it is safe to assume such a component sits at the top of any Telco software stack.
 It is the source of all configuration settings and business logic needed to operate a network.
-You can think of it as the RAN counterpart to gNMI/gNOI.
+You can think of it as the RAN counterpart to gNMI/gNOI, a pair of configuration APIs commonly used to configure cloud devices.

 The Near-RT RIC uses the E2 interface to control the underlying RAN elements, including the CU, DUs, and RUs.
-You can think of it as the RAN counterpart to OpenFlow.
 A requirement of the E2 interface is that it be able to connect the Near-RT RIC to different types of RAN elements from different vendors.
 This range is reflected in the API, which revolves around a *Service Model* abstraction.
 The idea is that each RAN element advertises a Service Model, which effectively defines the set of RAN Functions the element is able to support.
 The RIC then issues a combination of the following four operations against this Service Model.

 * **Report:** RIC asks the element to report a function-specific value setting.
 * **Insert:** RIC instructs the element to activate a user plane function.